ourworldventures/ourworld_books_OLD/content/brave_new_world/brave_new_world_znz.md

 We have ideas how this can be implemented at lowest possible cost with maximum benefit for Zanzibar. \

 The basic requirements:
-> TODO: (na) Do we already have this technology, what does all knowledge in the country mean?
-* All knowledge in the country.
-Incredible opportunities to grow
+* All knowledge must be within the country.
+This will provide incredible opportunities to grow.
 * All required technology (software) in the country is open source, unlimitedly usable and managed by teams in OurTown ready for the future
 * All super transparent and done by OurTown, for OurTown